OSA-EL/Mini-Store-/README.md

-# Mini-Store-
+# Simple-Store
-It's a mini store that build by Framework Angular v16
+It's a mini store that is built by Framework Angular v16